fugu-chop/launch_school/rb120_object_oriented_programming/lesson_1/notes/2_classes_and_objects_1.md

 If you don't have a getter or setter method, you only have an instance variable and a value (and __not an attribute__), which still contributes to state.
 An attribute's getter and setter methods will be inherited by a superclass, but the __instance variable name and value behind the attribute do not participate in inheritance__.

 Every object has state.
-State is the *collection of all instance variables and their values defined for an object*.
+State is the *collection of all initialised instance variables and their values defined for an object*.
 Since state is part of the *object*, not the class, state is __not inherited__.

 In summary:
 - A subclass inherits the methods of the superclass.